raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

 # Network booting

-This section describes how network booting works, alongside this there is a tutorial to set up a working bootable system...
+This section describes how network booting works.
+There is a tutorial to set up a working bootable system.

 [Network boot tutorial](net_tutorial.md)

-To network boot the bootrom does the following:
+To network boot, the boot ROM does the following:

 * Initialise LAN9500
 * Send DHCP request